-Anthony Hopewell has been a practising photographer since graduating in 1973, with first class honours, from the renowned photography course at Trent Polytechnic (now Nottingham Trent University), where he studied with Thomas Joshua Cooper, Ray Moore, John Mulvaney and Paul Hill amongst others.
+Anthony Hopewell has been a practising photographer and filmmaker since graduating in 1973, with first class honours, from the renowned photography course at Trent Polytechnic (now Nottingham Trent University), where he studied with Thomas Joshua Cooper, Ray Moore, John Mulvaney and Paul Hill amongst others.

 Alongside his commercial work Anthony has always been involved in both personal independent practice and in photographic education, teaching on various undergraduate and post-graduate programmes in the UK, since 2007 at Falmouth University in Cornwall.

-Current work is shown under both "Experimental Film" and 'Photographs", with several ongoing projects being updated as the work progresses.
+Current moving image work is shown under "Experimental Film", with several ongoing projects being updated as the work progresses.

 Works are held in many collections and have been shown nationally and internationally in individual exhibitions, group shows and festivals.

-All photographs and other works on this site are Copyright © Anthony Hopewell 2014, 2015, 2016 and 2017 and may not be used for any purpose without specific consent.
+All photographs and other works on this site are Copyright © Anthony Hopewell, 2014, 2015, 2016,2017, 2018 and 2019 and may not be used for any purpose without specific consent.